alvarogarcia7/sudoku-solver-python/README.md

 6. [Pending] Find better heuristics for all alternatives (improving the runtime due to a better algorithm)

+## Performance work

+### Process

+1. Create a baseline measurement (no optimisation).
+Automatically print the results (python code) when executing the performance test.
+2. Profile the code.
+3. Compute statistical tests (mean, standard deviation).
+Assume a measurement is relevant if improves three sigmas (see code).
+4. Create a commit with the improvement percentage (write down if this improvement was statistically significant; even if it doesn't, any improvement is introduced).
+Revert commits that introduce negative performance changes (i.e., worsening performance)
+5. Manually update baseline (i.e., copy-paste output from performance test to python code.)
+6. Repeat.

+Notes:

+1. Keep a performance test (longer, with baseline) and a timing test (short, with timer too) to debug, profile, etc.
+Do not use timing while debugging (even without breakpoints), as this is slower and altering the execution environment.
+2. (Python-specific) Use `timeit.repeat` to get X measurements (so you can perform the statistics) instead of `timeit.time` (that computes the mean for you)

 ### Results

 For the final measurements, this environment was used: